 Just so you know what you’re dealing with, if you peruse the online crypto forums, you’ll see many common complaints against XVG.

-These complaints are good to keep in mind so you can make a critical judgment that’s not overpowered by FOMO (“Fear on missing out”):
+These complaints are good to keep in mind so you can make a critical judgment that’s not overpowered by FOMO (“Fear on missing out”).
+There are many people who are critical of the cryptocurrency but there is also quite a dedicated community pushing the prospects of the project.

 Your best bet with Verge is to keep an eye on it.
 It’s not the sexiest project ever right now, but let’s see how they continue development in the months ahead.